vikaspal9131/Extensions/README.md

 <img src="/Donezo/icon.png" alt="Dark Mode Toggle" width="80" height="80"/>

-## How to use extension in your system
+## How to Use the Extension on Your System

 1. Clone the repository:
    `git clone https://github.com/vikaspal9131/Extensions.git`